-Safety interlock has the same function as Coasting stop, inverse, but Safety interlock generates the alarm message 'external fault' on the display when terminal 27 is logic '0'.
+Safety interlock has the same function as Coasting stop, inverse, but Safety interlock generates the alarm message EXTERNAL FAULT on the display when terminal 27 is logic '0'.
 The alarm message will also be active via digital outputs 42/45 and relay outputs 1/2, if programmed for Safety interlock.
 The alarm can be reset using a digital input or the [OFF/STOP] key.

-Start is selected if a start/stop command is required.
-Logic '1' = start, logic '0' = stop.
+Start) is selected if a start/stop command is required.
+Logic "1" = start, logic "0" = stop.

 Reversing is used for changing the direction of rotation of the motor shaft.
-Logic '0' will not implement reversing.
-Logic '1' will implement reversing.
+Logic "O" will not implement reversing.
+Logic "1" will implement reversing.
 The reversing signal only changes the direction of rotation; it does not activate the start function.
-Is not active together with Closed loop.
+It can not be used in Closed loop.